merbashert/BrewDog_Browser/README.md

 Site is designed mostly with percentages and works on all widths of web use, as well as on mobile.
 Elements that needed to remain a certain height due to room for background images or text that eventually appears within the element were assigned concrete pixel values and change with media queries.
 ABV and IBU hover functions have a specific functionality for mobile since hover is not available on mobile devices.

 ### *Unsolved Issues:*
-I feel good about the functionality of the site!
-I figured out how to do everything I wanted it to do.
+I wanted to add the ability to add a beer from the random beer generator to the favorite beer list, but I was worried about breaking the functionality.
+Occasionally a beer description longer than the height of the random box is generated.
+It happens maybe 1 in every 20 descriptions.
+It overflows the box and looks bad, but I didn't want to make the height of the box to compensate for such a rare occurence.